Is there any way to get my server’s load and memory usage history from commandline?

 >> sar -r

-It simply list current day’s memory usage averages starting from 12:00:00, with 10 minute interval.
+It simply lists current day’s memory usage averages starting from 12:00:00, with 10 minute interval and it lists all about systems memory usages.

 >> sar -r 1 5

-It list memory usage averages 5 times from when we enter this with an interval of 1 sec.
+It lists memory usage averages 5 times from when we enter this with an interval of 1 sec, and it’s useful for realtime tracking.

 >> sar -r -f /var/log/sa/sa23